esheldon/nsim/config/README.md

     - sim-dg04
         - run-dg04r01 looks pretty all over the place, more scatter than error bars

-        - run-dg04rtest1 guess about the max like
+        - run-dg04r02 max like, looks about the same
+        - run-dg04rcomb holds average

 - sigrat 1
     - sim-gg04